DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 </text>
 {% endhighlight %}

-The referenced TEI document contains a `<div>` structure where in most cases at least one `div` element has an attribute like `subtype="work:no"` (sounds confusing, but that way it is made sure that single scenes are not marked as separate "works").
-So we can execute a query that gives us all the documents lacking the named attribute:
+The `cRef` attribute tells us that the actual text is to be found in the XML file dedicated to the *other* co-author, in this case, O. F. Berg.
+Now, to be able to distinguish between actual documents containing the dramatic text and documents that only contain a reference, we have to find a distinctive feature.
+Let's try this one: The [referenced TEI document](http://textgridrep.org/textgrid:kjgj.0) contains `<div>` elements featuring `subtype="work:no"` attributes (this is to make sure that single scenes are not marked as separate "works").
+The [Kalisch document](https://textgridlab.org/1.0/tgcrud-public/rest/textgrid:qn2m.0/data) doesn't have this feature, so that's a good way to differentiate between the two.
+Mind you, you can always find other XML propoerties that suit you better, for example, look for `<sp>` elements (Berg has it, Kalisch does not).
+But anyway, let's execute a query that gives us all the documents lacking the mentioned `subtype="work:no"` attribute:

 {% highlight xquery %}
 for $item in collection('/db/data/tgrep')//tei:TEI